tardypad/dotfiles/doc/PACKAGES.md

 Packages required in the setup which have no own dotfiles config

-Reasons for non having any dotfiles config:
+Reasons for not having any dotfiles config:
 - no support for any configuration (e.g., the silver searcher)
 - configuration is only system wide (e.g., networkmanager)
 - none is needed, use defaults (e.g., elinks, only used for basic HTML email display)
 - config is part of another package (e.g., fzf, variables part of shell config)

-Doesn't include (yet?) the following kind of packages:
+Doesn't include the following kind of packages:
-- common GNU command line packages (e.g., sed)
+- POSIX utilities
 - packages not required directly by our own config (e.g., gawk, dependency of translate-shell)
 - packages launched with minimal options usage (e.g., chromium, from desktop file)
 - base Arch Linux packages (e.g., pacman)